Mihail Venkov

-Mihail Angelov Venkov (Михаил Ангелов Венков; born 28 July 1983) is a Bulgarian retired footballer who played as a defender, and now a manager.
+Mihail Angelov Venkov (Михаил Ангелов Венков; born 28 July 1983) is a Bulgarian retired footballer who played as a left back, and now a manager.

 Career

 Venkov was raised in Septemvri Sofia's youth teams, then he signed with Litex.
 In 2004, he was loaned for six months to Belite orli Pleven and played in the B PFG.
 During the 2009/2010 and 2010/2011 seasons he lost his place in the first team for Litex and eventually was transferred to Lokomotiv Plovdiv in July 2011.

 On 15 March 2012, Venkov scored a last-minute goal against Levski Sofia in a 1/4 final match of the Bulgarian Cup to level the score at 1–1 and send the game into extra time.
 The team from Plovdiv eventually won 2–1.

 CSKA Sofia

 During the summer of 2012 (following a change of ownership in Lokomotiv Plovdiv), Venkov signed a contract with CSKA Sofia, but was initially unable to play in official matches for the team due to a transfer prohibition imposed on the "redmen".
 The ban was lifted in mid September 2012 and Venkov made his official debut on 22 September, in the 0–1 away loss against Ludogorets Razgrad.
 He scored his first goal for CSKA from a header against Slavia Sofia in 0–2 away win.
 Venkov made his first appearance in The Eternal Derby on 20 October 2012, playing the full 90 minutes of the 1–0 win over Levski Sofia.